SUBSCRIBE TO OUR FREE NEWSLETTER

 The Secret Service is spending about $38,000 per candidate per day, Sullivan said, and at the height of campaign season later this year expects to spend $44,000 per candidate each day.
 The agency has protected candidates at more than 1,000 campaign venues and has put 550,000 people through magnetometers and metal detectors, he said.

-The sleight-of-hand comes from taking a specific budget item and assuming that if it wasn't there, the costs associated with it would disappear rather than be displaced.
-Wagner does this by saying "protection can cost taxpayers more than $38,000 a day," which gives the reader the impression that if Sanders dropped out, "taxpayers" would magically get back $38,000.
+The sleight-of-hand comes from taking a specific budget item and assuming that if it weren't there, the associated costs would disappear rather than be displaced.
+Wagner does this by saying, "Protection can cost taxpayers more than $38,000 a day," which gives the reader the impression that if Sanders dropped out, "taxpayers" would magically get back $38,000.

 Does anyone think the Secret Service is going to fire the exact number of agents assigned to Sanders the day he drops out?
 Does anyone think the additional vehicles and equipment needed will quickly be pawned off and the money transferred over to Johnny Taxpayer?
 Does anyone repeating this talking point think that if the Sanders campaign had ended one week ago the US federal government would somehow be $166,000 richer?

-Of course not, because anyone with a passing understanding of how federal budgets work knows that budgets are based on approximates, not line items picked on an as-needed basis.
-So, even if the claim is true as such--even if the $38,000 is in reference to monies needed beyond the Secret Service's normal course of operation--it still doesn't make any sense.
-Until the Secret Services asks Congress for additional funds, there is no money being added or taken from their actual budget, and thus no money being added or taken away from "the taxpayer."
+Of course not, because anyone understanding how federal budgets work knows that budgets are based on approximates, not line items picked on an as-needed basis.
+So, even if the claim is true as such--even if the $38,000 is about monies needed beyond the Secret Service's normal course of operation--it still doesn't make any sense.
+Until the Secret Service asks Congress for additional funds, there is no money being added or taken from their actual budget, and thus no money being added or taken away from "the taxpayer."

 The framing ignores this and uses a Grover Norquist-like gimmick of isolating one-off costs as something being taken away from the "taxpayer"--a term with considerable right-wing baggage and whose uniform adoption here by journalists belies their ostensibly neutral motives.

-When FAIR reached out to the Secret Service for comment on the $38,000 figure, a spokesperson told us, just as they told the Post, that they "do not comment on the details of protection."
+When FAIR contacted the Secret Service for comment on the $38,000 figure, a spokesperson told us, just as they told the Post, that they "do not comment on the details of protection."

 This messaging trick has been used against Clinton, too, with stories such as "Investigating Hillary Clinton's Emails Costs As Much As $13,000 A Day" (Vocativ, 3/29/16).
-In this case as well, a price tag is presented as though the FBI agents working her case would otherwise be fired if they weren't kept busy with the email probe.
-But the FBI, like the Secret Service, doesn't have 100 percent labor liquidity, rendering these type of cartoon breakdowns at best misleading and at worst demagogic.
+In this case, a price tag is presented as though the FBI agents working her case would otherwise be fired if they weren't kept busy with the email probe.
+But the FBI, like the Secret Service, doesn't have 100 percent labor liquidity, rendering these types of cartoon breakdowns at best misleading and at worst demagogic.